I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling: Introduction

-Over recent years, deep learning has emerged as the mainstream framework in medical image synthesis given its prowess in nonlinear function approximation \cite{zhao2017,jog2017,hien2015,vemulapalli2015,wu2016,alexander2014,huynh2015,coupe2013}.
-In learning-based synthesis, a neural network model attempts to map source onto target images through hierarchical nonlinear transformations executed on intermediate feature maps \cite{sevetlidis2016,chartsias2018}.
-Naturally, the fidelity of the source-to-target mapping depends on the model's expressiveness for the diverse set of contextual features encountered in medical images.
-Earlier studies in this domain have predominantly used CNN-based models that employ convolution operators for local, static filtering of feature maps \cite{bowles2016,chartsias2018,cordier2016,sevetlidis2016,joyce2017,wei2019}.
-The popularity of CNNs has been fueled by linear model complexity with respect to the dimensionality of the input image, and high expressiveness for local context that can be critical in synthesis of detailed tissue structure \cite{beers2018,pgan,yu2018,nie2018,armanious2019,lee2019,li2019,zhou2020,lan2020,yurt2021mustgan,yang2021}.
-However, convolution operators that mediate these benefits also induce poor sensitivity to long-range contextual relations \cite{wang2018nonlocal,kodali2018}.
-In turn, CNNs can suffer from low synthesis accuracy near regions of heterogeneous tissue composition and uncommon pathology, where contextual relations often serve a key role in inferring the spatial distribution of tissue signals \cite{attention_unet,sagan}.
+Deep learning has recently emerged as the mainstream framework for medical image synthesis given its prowess in nonlinear function approximation \cite{vemulapalli2015,wu2016,alexander2014,huynh2015}.
+In learning-based synthesis, a generative model attempts to map source onto target images through hierarchical nonlinear transformations on intermediate feature maps \cite{zhao2017,chartsias2018}.
+Naturally, the fidelity of this mapping depends on the model's expressiveness for the diverse set of contextual features in medical images.
+While open questions remain about optimal training strategies (e.g., adversarial vs. diffusion) \cite{chartsias2017,woltering2017 ,syndiff,MONAI}, architectural design is an independent and critical factor that directly determines the expressiveness of generative models.
+In this regard, earlier studies have used CNN-based models with convolution operators for local filtering of feature maps \cite{bowles2016,chartsias2018,joyce2017,yang2018,wei2019}.
+The popularity of CNNs has been fueled by linear model complexity with respect to image dimensionality, and high expressiveness for local context that can be critical in synthesis of detailed tissue structure \cite{beers2018,pgan,yu2018,yu2019ea,nie2018,armanious2019,lee2019,li2019,zhou2020,wang2020,yurt2021mustgan}.
+However, convolution operators have strictly localized spatial footprints, inducing poor sensitivity to long-range contextual features \cite{ptnet,ssdiffrecon}.
+In turn, CNNs can suffer from low synthesis accuracy in regions of heterogeneous tissue composition and uncommon pathology, where contextual relations are key in inferring the spatial distribution of tissue signals \cite{attention_unet,lan2020}.